Guam Becomes Territory: Truman Signs Organic Act

 What Else Happened on August 1

-Octavian storms Alexandria on August 1, 30 BC, executing Marcus Antonius Antyllus and seizing the city for Rome.
-This decisive blow ends the final civil war, ex…
+Octavian stormed Alexandria on August 1, 30 BC, executing Marcus Antonius Antyllus and seizing the last independent kingdom of the Hellenistic world for Rome.
+C…

 Octavian arrived in Alexandria and Cleopatra was already dead.
 She had killed herself three days earlier — asp or hairpin, the sources disagree.
 Mark Antony had…